|Note | Week: 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16|

-Fri.
-8/30 The Problem of Definition: terms and categories of the study as themselves providing models of religion.
-An introduction to the idea of "Dimensional" Models of religion.
+Wed.
+8/27 The Problem of Definition: terms and categories of the study as themselves providing models of religion.

 How does this apply to contemporary America?
 See Diana Eck's A New Religious America and The Pluralism Project

-the Foreword, Preface, and List of Contents from Novak's collection of texts.
+15 and the Foreword, Preface, and List of Contents from Novak's

 (Note that required readings from the two textbooks are shown in blue.
 Other readings, usually provided as handouts on the My.Westminster page, are shown in red).

 Wed.
 9/3 Religious narratives as models of Human Experience.